Seven Circles Act: Provisions

 The act divided the Cape of Good Hope into seven electoral provinces (or "circles"), with each being entitled to elect three representatives to the Legislative Council.
+The seven electoral divisions were (a) the Western electoral province consisting of the electoral divisions of Gape Town, Cape Division, Stellenbosch and Paarl; (b) the North Western province consisting of Worcester, Malmesbury, Piquetberg, Namaqualand and Clanwilliam; (c) the South Western province consisting of Swellendam, Caledon, Riversdale, Oudtshoorn and George; (d) the Midland province consisting of Graaff-Reinet, Richmond, Beaufort West and Victoria West; (e) the South Eastern province consisting of Port Elizabeth, Uitenhage, Grahamstown, Albany and Victoria East; (f) the North Eastern province consisting of Somerset East, Fort Beaufort, Craddock, Colesberg and Albert and (g) the Eastern electoral province consisting of King Williamstown, East London, Queenstown, Aliwal North and Wodehouse.

 In subdividing the country, Molteno had decided that seven was a sufficiently high number to allow for stable disagreement between the divisions, without causing lasting polarisation.
 He had insisted on an uneven number so as to avoid political deadlock, and had rejected an earlier suggestion of three, as it would allow for a persistent marginalisation of one of the three.

 A proposal for five was worked out in details but more minor objections were raised, and in the end it was decided that seven was the ideal number so as to ensure stability.

 The change, together with the overall rising prosperity of the country, finally ended the regional rivalry between East & West, and put an end to the ongoing Separatist movement of the Eastern Province.

 In effect, it also ended the Western Province's political hegemony over the country, by dispersing the electoral entities.

 The effects were also to eliminate the previous disproportionate advantage which the towns of Cape Town and Grahamstown had wielded under the previous system, whereby they had secured an unfairly large proportion of the votes, relative to their population.

 In electing members, the voter was given three votes, which could be all given to one candidate, or distributed to three candidates.
 This was intended to secure the representation of minorities.

 Representatives were elected for seven years (as opposed to the ten years under the previous system) and were to be voted in simultaneously at one time.
 The Presidency of the Legislative Council was still to be taken by the country's Chief Justice.